prikhi/pencil/docs/source/reference/behaviors.rst

 Radius
 ------

-This behaviour sets the "rx" and "ry" attributes of the target SVG objects that support corner radius (including Rectangle and Ellipse).
+This behavior sets the "rx" and "ry" attributes of the target SVG objects that support corner radius (including Rectangle and Ellipse).

 Target object